keu/docs/astro/secrets-backend.md

 ### Step 2: Set Up Secret Manager Locally

-To test Google Secret Manager locally, configure it as a secrets backend in your Astronomer project.
+To test Google Secret Manager locally, configure it as a secrets backend in your Astro project.

 First, install the [Airflow provider for Google](https://airflow.apache.org/docs/apache-airflow-providers-google/stable/index.html) by adding the following to your project's `requirements.txt` file: